-A few weeks ago, we attended a gala event, and a series of service bobbles reminded me again that even when service people are perfectly nice, the service itself might still be inadequate.
+A few weeks ago, we attended a gala event, and a series of service bobbles reminded me again that even when service people are perfectly nice, the service itself can still be inadequate.

-How much does a customer’s response to service results from the communication between humans?
-And how much of it is caused by the service person’s lack of judgment, discretion, training, procedure, or supervision?
+How much does a customer’s response to service result from the service person’s lack of judgment, discretion, training, procedure, or supervision?
 And how much of it is caused by the interaction itself?

-Table 9 was planned to seat 10 people, but was set for 12.
-Nearby, Table 11 was planned for 12 guests, but set for only 10.
-Most likely, both errors were caused by the same mistake.
+Table 9 was supposed to seat only 10 people, but was set for 12.
+Nearby, Table 11 was planned for 12 guests, but was set for only 10.
 At Table 9, the 10 guests seated themselves quickly, but the conversation across the empty chairs was awkward.
-A couple we knew was supposed to sit at Table 11, but lacking seats, they came across the ballroom to see if they could fit in with us at Table 2.
+A couple we knew at Table 11 came across the ballroom to see if they could fit in with us at Table 2.

 Our table, which had been planned for just eight people, easily accommodated the extra couple.
 As soon as we notified the staff, they graciously brought two chairs and adjusted each of the eight original seats to even everyone out.
 Finally, they brought our friends two more salads and partial settings of silverware, glassware, and napkins.

 The lack of silverware was easily resolved.
 Some people at the table had ordered the beef and received steak knives, so there were enough regular knives to go around.
 And because the full place setting included two forks, the friend next to me, who had no forks, was able to bum one from his wife.
 But we were definitely short a napkin.

 So when a waiter passed by, I asked for another napkin.
 He smiled and seemed eager to help.
 I watched him stop at two more tables and then leave the ballroom.
 I was about to flag someone else down, when the waiter came flying back in with a stack of napkins — but they were the paper napkins from the bar, not the cloth dinner napkins from the place setting.